How to create a good Lead Magnet easily

 The lead magnet is your first impression with a customer.

-The goal of the Lead Magnet is simple: generate leads for your sales funnel.
+The goal of a good Lead Magnet is simple: generate leads for your sales funnel.

 Lead magnets work best if they are: